noahehall/theBookOfNoah/0current/apitech.md

     - a way for servers to opt out of mime sniffing, e.g. when the mime type is deliberately configured
     - requesting blocking due to nosniff for script and style
     - enables CORB protection for html,txt,json and xml files
+  - retry-after: how long (seconds|HTTP Date) the client should wait before making a follow up request
+    - with 503: how long the service is expected to be unavailable
+    - with 429: how long to wait before making a new request
+    - with a redirect (e.g. 301): minimum time to wait before issueing the redirect request

 ### request headers
   - provide context about the request (or the client) in order for the server to tailor its response